kikoso/AppRate-for-Android/README.md

 AppRate for Android
 =============

 AppRate for Android is a library that allows your users to rate your application in a non intrusive way.
+A window with options to rate, remind later or reject is displayed according to your configuration

 Contributing